infobip/oneapi-php/QUICKSTART.md

 ### System overview
-[Parseco](https://github.com/parseco/) is an [API](http://en.wikipedia.org/wiki/Application_programming_interface) implementation inspired by [OneApi](http://oneapi.gsma.com/api-list/) specification which is issued by the [GSMA](http://en.wikipedia.org/wiki/GSMA).
+[Parseco](https://github.com/parseco/) is an [API](http://en.wikipedia.org/wiki/Application_programming_interface) implementation inspired by [OneApi](http://oneapi.gsma.com/api-list/) specification which is issued by the Global System for Mobile Communications Association.
-We felt the need to enrich the specification by adding a few fields in some requests and responses to make the API itself more comfortable for the developer.
+We felt the need to enrich the specification by adding a few fields in some requests and responses to make the API more comfortable for the developer.

 Parseco API exposes the following mobile network functionalities:

- * <strong>Short message service</strong> (abbreviated <strong>SMS</strong>) is the most widespread mobile network data application.
+ * <strong>Short message service</strong> (<strong>SMS</strong>) is the most widespread mobile network data application.
 The term stands for the service as well as the text message itself.
-We fully support [Unicode](http://en.wikipedia.org/wiki/Unicode) [UTF-16](http://en.wikipedia.org/wiki/UTF-16) character set so that you can use virtually any alphabet used nowadays for composing the text.
-The only limitation for SMS messages is the length of 80 characters in case of the Unicode encoded message, or 160 characters if it is not Unicode encoded.
+We fully support [Unicode](http://en.wikipedia.org/wiki/Unicode) [UTF-16](http://en.wikipedia.org/wiki/UTF-16) character set so that you can use virtually any alphabet for composing your text.
+The only limitation for SMS messages is the message length which is 80 characters in case of a Unicode encoded message, or 160 characters in case the message is not Unicode encoded.
- * <strong>Unstructured supplementary services data</strong> (abbreviated <strong>USSD</strong>) is mostly used for prepaid callback service, mobile-money services and menu-based information services.
-It is connection-based data protocol which makes it more responsive than the message-based SMS.
+ * <strong>Unstructured supplementary services data</strong> (<strong>USSD</strong>) is mostly used for prepaid callback service, mobile-money services and menu-based information services.
+It is a connection-based data protocol which makes it more responsive than the message-based SMS.
 Connection-based means that a connection (session) is established and kept alive for the entire time during the communication.
 That is why it is sometimes used for WAP browsing.
-The length of the USSD message is up to 182 alphanumeric characters in length, but unfortunatley Unicode encoding is not supported.
+The length of the USSD message is up to 182 alphanumeric characters in length.
+Unfortunately, Unicode encoding is not supported.
- * <strong>Home location register</strong> (abbreviated <strong>HLR</strong>) is a central database which stores details about every mobile phone subscriber for that network.
+ * <strong>Home location register</strong> (<strong>HLR</strong>) is a central database which stores details about every mobile phone subscriber for that network.
 A HLR record holds valuable data such as: is the phone turned on or off, is it connected to home network or not, is it ported (meaning that it has the network prefix of a network that is not actually belonging to) etc.

 Other mobile network-related functionalities are due to be implemented.
 In order to use Parseco API and gain access to [Infobip](http://www.infobip.com) mobile networks aggregator system you must [register](http://www.parseco.com/sign-up/) at the [Parseco website](http://www.parseco.com).
-In other words, by using Parseco php library you can [send SMS messages](http://www.parseco.com/#features-list) to **any** cell phone [around the globe](http://www.parseco.com/pricing-and-coverage/).
+In other words, by using Parseco PHP library you can [send SMS messages](http://www.parseco.com/#features-list) to **any** cell phone [around the globe](http://www.parseco.com/pricing-and-coverage/).
 <br/>screenshot: system-landscape

 ### Prerequisites